vulsdoc/vuls/docs/usage-scan-non-os-packages.md

   ...
 ```

 ## CPE Scan

 It is possible to detect vulnerabilities in non-OS packages, such as something you compiled by yourself, language libraries and frameworks, that have been registered in the [CPE](https://nvd.nist.gov/cpe.cfm).

+The CPE scan uses the NVD information to search for the specified CPE.
+It is necessary to set up go-cve-dictionary and fetch NVD data source in advance.
+To setup go-cve-dictionary, see [here](https://vuls.io/docs/en/go-cve-dictionary.html#usage-go-cve-dictionary-on-different-server)

 ##  How to search CPE name by software name